 Here’s a fun fact:

-Content on your website, whether it’s a blog post or product description, has just to draw in a visitor to click on a call-to-action or continue reading.
+Content on your website, whether it’s a blog post or product description, has just six seconds to draw in a visitor to click on a call-to-action or continue reading.

 If your best content is buried down the page, are visitors even reaching it?